wp-plugins/cpt-onomies/readme.txt

 5. The admin allows you to sort and filter your posts by CPT-onomy terms.

 == Changelog ==

+= 1.3 =
+* Added multisite custom post type manager.
+* Added setting to assign meta box format, i.e. autocomplete, checklist or dropdown.
+* Added "Show Admin Column" setting to register_cpt_onomy().
+* Deprecated the ability to make the taxonomy columns sortable in order to align with new, default WP taxonomy column functionality.
+* Deprecated 'custom_post_type_onomies_add_cpt_onomy_admin_sortable_column' filter.
+* Added support for "Gravity Forms + Custom Post Types" plugin.
+* Added the ability to only include/assign specific terms by passing term IDs to filter.
+See documentation for more information.
+* Added wp_set_post_terms() to the CPT-onomy class.

 = 1.2.1 =
 * Cleaned up/fixed a bug with $cpt_onomy->wp_set_object_terms().